Srivijaya: Legacy

-Today, in Indonesian artistic tradition, songket weaving art is strongly associated with Palembang, and to certain extent also including West Sumatra and Jambi.
-This has motivated Indonesian historian to trace the origin of songket and its possible link to Srivijaya.
-Based on an archaeological study on the Bumiayu temple complex in Penukal Abab Lematang Ilir Regency, South Sumatra, it can be seen that songket has been known by the people of South Sumatra since the 9th century CE.
-A textile motif known today in Palembang songket as lepus can be seen on the vest worn by Figure 1 statue at the Bumiayu temple complex, which suggests a remarkable continuity of that motif that has been around since the 9th century.
-This archaeological study has enforced the notions that songket gold threads weaving tradition is a heritage of Srivijaya empire.
+Today, in Indonesian artistic tradition, songket weaving art is strongly associated with Palembang, and to a certain extent West Sumatra and Jambi.
+This has motivated Indonesian historians to trace the origin of songket and its possible link to Srivijaya.
+Based on an archaeological study on the Bumiayu temple complex in Penukal Abab Lematang Ilir Regency, South Sumatra, it can be seen that songket has been known by the people of South Sumatra since the 9th century.
+A textile motif known today in Palembang songket as lepus can be seen on the vest worn by Figure 1 statue at the Bumiayu temple complex, which suggests that the motif that has been around since the 9th century.
+This archaeological study has enforced the notion that songket gold thread weaving tradition originated in Srivijaya.

-Modern Indonesian nationalists have also invoked the name of Srivijaya, along with Majapahit, as a source of pride in Indonesia's past greatness.
-Srivijaya has become the focus of national pride and regional identity, especially for the people of Palembang, South Sumatra province as a whole.
-For the people of Palembang, Srivijaya has also become a source of artistic inspiration for Gending Sriwijaya song and traditional dance.
+Modern Indonesian nationalists have used the name of Srivijaya, along with Majapahit, as a source of pride.
+Srivijaya has become the focus of national pride and regional identity, especially for the people of Palembang, South Sumatra.
+For the people of Palembang, Srivijaya has become a source of artistic inspiration for Gending Sriwijaya song and traditional dance.

-In Indonesia, Srivijaya is a street name in many cities and has become synonymous with Palembang and South Sumatra.
+Srivijaya is a street name in many cities in Indonesia and has become synonymous with Palembang and South Sumatra.
 Srivijaya University, established in 1960 in Palembang, was named after Srivijaya.
 Kodam Sriwijaya (a military commando area unit), PT Pupuk Sriwijaya (a fertiliser company), Sriwijaya Post (a Palembang-based newspaper), Sriwijaya Air (an airline), Gelora Sriwijaya Stadium, and Sriwijaya F.C.
-(Palembang football club) were also all named to honour this ancient maritime empire.
-On 11 November 2011, during the opening ceremony of 2011 Southeast Asian Games in Gelora Sriwijaya Stadium, Palembang, a colossal dance performance titled "Srivijaya the Golden Peninsula" was performed featuring Palembang traditional dances and also an actual sized replica of an ancient ship to describe the glory of the maritime empire.
-In popular culture, Srivijaya has become the sources on inspiration for numbers of fictional feature films, novels and comic books.
-The 2013 film Gending Sriwijaya for example, took place three centuries after the fall of Srivijaya, telling the story about the court intrigue amidst the effort to revive the fallen empire.
+(Palembang football club) were also all named after Srivijaya.
+On 11 November 2011, during the opening ceremony of 2011 Southeast Asian Games in Gelora Sriwijaya Stadium, Palembang, a colossal dance performance titled "Srivijaya the Golden Peninsula" was performed featuring Palembang traditional dances and a life-sized replica of an ancient ship.
+In popular culture, Srivijaya has become the source of inspiration for numbers of fictional feature films, novels and comic books.
+For example, the 2013 film Gending Sriwijaya, took place three centuries after the fall of Srivijaya, telling a story about court intrigue amidst the efforts to revive the fallen empire.